Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - Grab a little attention via socials (I use almost none so that'll do fine :D)

 ### Milestone 17 - The balancing act
-- [ ] create context menu for towers
+- [x] create context menu for towers
-- [ ] add dismantle option to tower menu (refund some builder gems, no crystals)
+- [x] add dismantle option to tower menu (refund some builder gems, no crystals)
-- [ ] remember which trees were felled and regrow
+- [ ] remember which trees were felled and regrow them
 - [ ] add damage upgrade option to tower menu (1pt of damage for cannon and anti-air, 3pts for arrow tower) - each upgrade costs double the magical crystals
 - [ ] add turtles and flying fish to stage 1-3
 - [ ] add HP progression interval to stage 1-3